Street F.C.: Club history

 In 1967 Street moved to their present home at the Tannery Ground but times were lean and by 1992 they had dropped to the Third Division.
 The introduction of Noel O’Hare as manager saw an upturn of fortunes and successive promotions came in his first two seasons.
 At the end of the 1993–94 season O'Hare left the club and Simon White was appointed.
 White left after only 11 games but they went on to gain promotion again and reached the final of The League Cup under the guidance of Ken Randall.

 The following season, 1996–97, Simon White returned to and led Street to the Senior League Championship for a record eighth time and back into the Western League after a 47-year absence.
 The following season floodlights were erected, a seated stand added and the changing rooms enlarged.
-After guiding Street to a third and fourth place finish in the first two seasons Simon left the club midway through the following campaign.
+After guiding Street to a third and fourth-place finish in the first two seasons Simon left the club midway through the following campaign.
 Julian Thresher and Neil Seymour then took over the reins followed by Gerry Pearson and then Alan Hooker, until Simon White was appointed at the start of the 2005–06 season and led the club to promotion to the Western League at the first attempt.

 Dan Badman took over as first team manager in 2011–12 and has been proud to lead the team to their all-time best in 2012–13 finishing sixth and beating it again in 2013–14 finishing in fifth position.
 2015–16 saw the Cobblers finish seventh and getting to the semi-finals of the Somerset Premier Cup, at the end of the season after four and a half years, Badman stepped down due to work commitments.

-Street moved swiftly and appointed former Bitton, Bridgwater Town and Paulton Rovers manager Richard Fey to take over at the helm, his first season in charge saw the Cobblers claim a second placed finish.
-They went one better and became champions in 2017–18 season, winning 26 games in a row along the way, amassing 99 points, scoring 100 goals, and having the best points per game ratio in the country of any team at that level.
+Street moved swiftly and appointed former Bitton, Bridgwater Town and Paulton Rovers manager Richard Fey to take over at the helm, his first season in charge saw the Cobblers claim a second-placed finish.
+They went one better and became champions in 2017–18 season, winning 26 consecutive games, amassing 99 points, scoring 100 goals, and having the best points per game ratio in the country of any team at that level.
 The side finished 15 points clear of Melksham Town, a massive achievement in the clubs history.

 Promotion to the Southern League followed, with the team finishing a respectable eighth in 2018–19.
 The club was unable to sustain such lofty ambitions and chose to take voluntary demotion back down to the Western league, a huge disappointment to everyone involved in its record-breaking success.

 In June 2019 Des Bulpin was appointed as manager following on from Richard Fey's departure.